abraunegg/onedrive/docs/webhooks.md

 }
 ```
 > [!TIP]
-> Save this file in the nginx configuration directory similar to the following path: `/etc/nginx/conf.d/webhooks_onedrive.conf`.
+> Save this file in the nginx configuration directory similar to the following path: `/etc/nginx/conf.d/onedrive_webhook.conf`.
 This will help keep all your configurations organised.

 *  Test your 'nginx' configuration using `sudo nginx -t` to validate that there are no errors.
 If any are identified, please correct them.

+*  Once tested, reload your 'nginx' configuration.

 ### Step 3: Configure 'certbot' to create a SSL Certificate and deploy to 'nginx'